funkhaus/wp-shopify-js/README.md

         The `productId` will be used for both the query to Shopify as well as the key for caching product data.

-    *   `shopifyDomain`- String, default pulled from `$store` Domain of the Shopify store.
-The backend usually sets this automatically, so most of the time you don't need to worry about it.

-    *   `storefrontToken` - String, default pulled from `$store` Storefront Token for the Shopify store.
-The backend usually sets this automatically, so most of the time you don't need to worry about it.

 *   **Data**

     *   `productData` - default `null`